Skip to content

 Hopefully, everybody selected “C.”

 In all seriousness, though.
 Change is a challenge.
-Yet it’s a constant in every organization, along with employee resistance to it.
+Yet, it’s a constant in every organization, along with employee resistance.
 So what’s a manager to do?

 The best way to keep resistance at bay is by gaining employee trust and willing participation.
-Your staff must believe in you and the proposed change in direction, buying into the fact that it’s the right thing for them personally, and for the organization.
-In order to get to that point, here are four proven strategies that will have your employees jumping up and down over change (or at least make you more successful at overcoming resistance to it).
+Your staff must believe in you and the proposed change in direction, buying into the fact that it’s the right thing for them personally and for the organization.
+To get to that point, here are four proven strategies that will have your employees jumping up and down over change (or at least make you more successful at overcoming resistance to it).

 Get Ready

-You want to start by assessing your organization’s readiness, and developing a plan to manage the change.
+You want to start by assessing your organization’s readiness and developing a change management plan.
 Another effective technique is to test the changes among a smaller group within your company.
-This provides rehearsal time to work out any glitches in the change process, and a bonus is that it increases your support team once the changes are implemented company wide.
+This provides rehearsal time to work out any glitches in the change process, and a bonus is that it increases your support team once the changes are implemented company-wide.

 Can We Talk?